yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     messages_array = [{"role": "system", "content": system_message}]
     ```

-5. Under the comment ***Add code to send request...***, replace all the code from the comment until the  **while** loop command at the end for C# and until the **except** command in python with the following code then save the file.
-The code is mostly the same, but now using the messages array to store the conversation history.
+5. Under the comment ***Add code to send request...***, replace all the code from the comment until the  **while** loop command at the end for C# and until the **except** command in Python with the following code then save the file.
+The code is mostly the same, but now the messages array stores the conversation history.

     **C#**: Program.cs